hashicorp/vault/website/source/guides/identity/policy-templating.html.md

 }
 ```

-This makes many management and delegation tasks to be challenging.
+This makes many management and delegation tasks challenging.
 For example,
 allowing a user to change their own password by invoking the
-"**`auth/userpass/users/<user_name>/password`**" endpoint can require either a policy
+`auth/userpass/users/<user_name>/password` endpoint can require either a policy
-for _every user_ or Sentinel which is a part of Vault Enterprise.
+for _every user_ or requires the use of Sentinel which is a part of [Vault
+Enterprise](/docs/enterprise/sentinel/index.html).

 ## Solution

 As of **Vault 0.11**, ACL templating capability is available to allow a subset
 of user information to be used within ACL policy paths.

-**NOTE:** This feature leverages [Vault
+-> **NOTE:** This feature leverages [Vault
-Identities](/docs/secrets/identity/index.html) to inject values in ACL policy
+Identities](/docs/secrets/identity/index.html) to inject values into ACL policy
 paths.

 ## Prerequisites

 To perform the tasks described in this guide, you need to have an environment
 with **Vault 0.11** or later.
 Refer to the [Getting
 Started](/intro/getting-started/install.html) guide to install Vault.

-Alternatively, you can use the [Vault
+Alternately, you can use the [Vault
 Playground](https://www.katacoda.com/hashicorp/scenarios/vault-playground)
 environment.

--> This guide assumes that you know how to create ACL policies.
+~> This guide assumes that you know how to create ACL policies.
 If you don't,
-go through the  [Interactive Policy
+go through the interactive [Policy
 tutorial](https://www.katacoda.com/hashicorp/scenarios/vault-policies) or
 [Policies](/guides/identity/policies.html) guide first.

 ### Policy requirements

-Since this guide demonstrates the creation of an **`admin`** policy, log in with
+Since this guide demonstrates the creation of an `admin` policy, log in with the
-**`root`** token if possible.
+`root` token if possible.
 Otherwise, refer to the policy requirement in the
 [Policies](/guides/identity/policies.html#policy-requirements) guide.